Select Resources

 7 - v1/NetworkPolicy

-field allowing you to match on every resource type in the cluster.
+As of Kyverno 1.5.0, wildcards are supported in the kinds field allowing you to match on every resource type in the cluster.

-for keys as well as values in the following paths.
+Selector labels support wildcards (* or ?) for keys as well as values in the following paths.

 Supported formats:

-In the below policy, all resource kinds are checked for the existence of a label having key app.kubernetes.io/name
+In the below policy, all resource kinds are checked for the existence of a label having key app.kubernetes.io/name.

 1apiVersion: kyverno.io/v1